Maclean's: History

-The magazine struggled to compete with television in the 1960s, increasing its international coverage and attempting to keep up with the sexual revolution through a succession of editors including Gzowski and Charles Templeton.
+As the magazine struggled to compete with television in the 1960s, it increased its international coverage and attempted to keep up with the sexual revolution through a succession of editors including Gzowski and Charles Templeton.
 Templeton quit after a short time at the helm due to his frustration with interference by the publishing company, Maclean-Hunter.
 In 1961, Maclean's began publishing a French-language edition, Le Magazine Maclean, which survived until 1976, when the edition was absorbed by L'actualité.

 Peter C. Newman became editor in 1971, and attempted to revive the magazine by publishing feature articles by writers such as Barbara Frum and Michael Enright, and poetry by Irving Layton.
 Walter Stewart, correspondent and eventually managing editor during this period, often clashed with Newman.
 In 1975 Newman brought in columnist Allan Fotheringham.
 Fotheringham made famous The Back Page, where he wrote for 27 years.
 Readers would go to read The Back Page first and then proceed to read the magazine from back to front.

 Under Newman, the magazine switched from being a monthly general interest publication to a bi-weekly news magazine in 1975, and to a weekly newsmagazine three years later.
-The magazine opened news bureaus across the country and international bureaus in London, England, and Washington, D.C.
+The magazine opened news bureaus across the country and international bureaus in London and Washington, D.C.

 In 1982, when Newman retired, his managing editor, Kevin Doyle, became editor-in-chief.
 Doyle, a former reporter for The Canadian Press in Ottawa and a New York-based writer for Newsweek, expanded coverage of news and opened a Moscow bureau.
 On his watch the magazine published the first of yearly annual polls by Allan Gregg on the Canadian condition and the controversial university ranking issue, which became an annual mini-franchise for the magazine.
 At its peak, the magazine had 2.3 million weekly readers.

 When Doyle left Maclean's in 1993, publisher Brian Segal appointed Robert Lewis as editor-in-chief.
 The managing editor under Doyle, Lewis had opened the magazine's Ottawa bureau in 1975 when it became a newsmagazine.
 Under Doyle, Lewis was responsible for the launch of the first university ranking issue.
 While he was editor, writer Ann Dowsett Johnston won several National Magazine Awards (NMA) for the annual university issue and the magazine received an honourable mention in the 1998 Michener Awards for investigative reporting on sexual harassment and rape in the Canadian military.
 The article by Jane O'Hara also won two medals at the National Magazine Awards in 1999, including the President's Medal, and "remains one of the most significant and studied feature stories in the history of Canadian magazines," according to an official NMA history.